 Tel: + 44 (0) 1865 221310

-In January 2011 I moved to the OUH NHS Trust and since then I have been the Lead for Molecular Pathology, Lead for Uropathology, an Educational Supervisor (for Cellular Pathology) and Consultant in Cellular Pathology, specialising in urological and molecular pathology I am the Thames Valley supraregional lead for germ cell tumour pathology and Senior Clinical Lecturer, University of Oxford.
-In 2015 I became a full time member of NDS and joined the NDS Management Committee.
-I am currently undertaking an MSc in Genomic Medicine with the Queen Mary University London (by distance learning).
+In January 2011 I moved to the OUH NHS Trust and since then I have been the Lead for Uropathology, previously the Lead for Molecular Pathology (Oxford Genomic Medicine Centre), an Educational Supervisor (for Cellular Pathology) and Consultant in Cellular Pathology, specialising in urological and molecular pathology.
+I am the Thames Valley supra-regional lead for germ cell tumour pathology and Senior Clinical Lecturer, University of Oxford.
+In 2015 I became a full-time member of NDS and joined the NDS Management Committee

 2016 to present day – Deputy lead for Testicular Genomic Clinical Interpretation Partnership (GeCIP) for 100,000 Genomes Project (Genomics England)

-2015 to present day – Chief Investigator of Oxford Radcliffe Biobank
+2015 to 2023– Chief Investigator of Oxford Radcliffe Biobank

 2014 to present day – Member of NCRI Clinical Studies Group for testis